16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 12 feet |

 The Sea Fig (Ficus superba) is a hemiepiphyte strangler tree from the regions of Southeast Asia and Japan.
-Outside, this tree can grow to massive heights and it tends to strangle all other species around it.
+Outside, it can grow to massive heights and tends to strangle all other species around it.
+A fully mature Ficus superba can grow to be more than 114 feet tall with a wide crown.
+It does well in numerous climates with 9 to 12 hardiness zones.

-You can opt to plant the Ficus trees in pots for better control where the height can be limited to 12 feet.
+However, it’s considered an invasive species, so caution is necessary when planting it in your backyard.
+You can plant the Ficus trees in pots for better control, where the height can be limited to 12 feet.
 But ensure the tree gets lots of indirect sunlight and remains in a warm part of the house.

 - Evergreen leaves